hashicorp/nomad/website/source/docs/configuration/client.html.md

   generated, but setting this to `false` will use the system's UUID.
 Before Nomad 0.6 the default was to use the system UUID.

+- `cni_path` `(string: "/opt/cni/bin")` - Sets the search path that is used for
+  CNI plugin discovery.
+Multiple paths can be searched using colon delimited paths

+- `bridge_network name` `(string: "nomad")` - Sets the name of the bridge to be created by nomad for allocations running with bridge networking mode on the client.

+- `bridge_network_subnet` `(string: "172.26.66.0/23")` - Specifies the subnet
+  which the client will use to allocate IP addresses from.

 ### `chroot_env` Parameters

 Drivers based on [isolated fork/exec](/docs/drivers/exec.html) implement file